ms-jpq/sad/README.md

 ## What about stdin -> stdout

-If you just want to edit the shell stream, I would recommand [`sd`](https://github.com/chmln/sd), it uses the same concept, but its more for in stream edits. `sad` was inspired by my initial useage of `sd`.
+If you just want to edit the shell stream, I would recommend [`sd`](https://github.com/chmln/sd), it uses the same concept, but its more for in stream edits. `sad` was inspired by my initial usage of `sd`.

 ```sh
 command1 | sd '<pattern>' '<replacement>' | command2